 The contradiction of evading the present moment is we don’t even fully enjoy our indulgences; often thinking of further pleasures we miss the one in front of us.
 Like a slippery bar of soap our delight cannot quite be fully squeezed.

-Non-stop electronic consumption crowds out stillness and denies space for deeper thoughts to emerge.
+Non-stop electronic consumption crowds out stillness and denies space for deeper realizations to emerge.
 The opportunities to express oneself increase as any real meaning of that expression decreases.
 The result is inanity, exhaustion and a frustrating feeling that there’s something more being passed by and missed.

 The blanket of babble is so complete that many don’t even know that an alternative exists.
 Words are useful tools but access to the state of wordlessness, at least for some part of the day, is vital to well-being, to remind us of our essential nature.

 Most of us want the unrestricted pleasures of adulthood but reject the consequences that come with them.
 This craving for freedom without responsibility places us in a twilight world between child and adult, not fully one or the other but some under-formed hybrid flitting between the two and lacking the best qualities of either.